noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/public-kernel.md

                 - If `publicCall.isDelegateCall == true || publicCall.isStaticCall == true`:
                     - Revert - a user cannot make a delegateCall or staticCall.
                 - Else:
-                    - Assert `publicCall.callContext.storageContractAddress == publicCall.functionSignature.contractAddress`
+                    - Assert `publicCall.callContext.storageContractAddress == publicCall.functionData.contractAddress`
-        - If `publicCall.functionSignature.isCallback == true`:
+        - If `publicCall.functionData.isCallback == true`:
             - Set `isCallbackRecursion = true;` - this can only be set in the _first_ call of a recursion.
             - Assert `l1ResultHash != 0`
             - Copy over the `publicCall.publicInputs.executedCallback` data to this snark's output: `constants.executedCallback`.